Why One Functional Fragrance Isn't Enough

 Three States, Three Mechanisms

-The polyvagal framework describes three distinct nervous system operating modes, each with different physiological signatures and different intervention requirements:
+The polyvagal framework describes three distinct nervous system operating modes, each with different physiological signatures and different — and in some cases contradictory — intervention requirements.

 Sympathetic activation — the fight-or-flight state.
 Cortisol elevated, amygdala dominant, prefrontal cortex suppressed.
 The state that produces irritability, anxiety, reactive thinking, and the inability to talk yourself down.
-What this state needs: parasympathetic activation — compounds that reduce the cortisol signal and engage the GABA-A pathway.
+What this state requires: parasympathetic activation — compounds that reduce the cortisol signal and engage the GABA-A inhibitory pathway.
 Specifically: α-santalol (HPA axis modulation), linalool (GABA-A activation), cedrol (direct autonomic modulation).
+Direction of effect: suppression of neuronal excitability, downregulation of the threat-response system.

 Adenosine-driven fatigue — the cognitive fog state.
 Adenosine accumulated to a concentration that competes with alertness signals.
 Prefrontal cortex function degraded not through threat activation but through depletion.
-What this state needs: adenosine receptor modulation and acetylcholinesterase inhibition — compounds that address the fatigue mechanism directly.
-Specifically: 1,8-cineole (adenosine receptor activity, AChE inhibition), mint (trigeminal activation, immediate sensory sharpness), hesperidin (autonomic rebalancing).
+What this state requires: adenosine receptor modulation and acetylcholinesterase inhibition — compounds that sustain the cholinergic availability the depleted system needs.
+Specifically: 1,8-cineole (adenosine receptor activity, AChE inhibition), mint (trigeminal activation), hesperidin (autonomic rebalancing).
+Direction of effect: sustained neuronal availability, upregulation of attentional tone.

-Dorsal vagal shutdown — the flatness state.
-The nervous system's conservation mode after sustained overload.
-Disconnected, low energy, going through the motions.
-What this state needs: gentle orienting activation — compounds that engage the parasympathetic system's social engagement branch without adding stimulation.
-Specifically: bergamot and vetiver (grounding and orienting), cedar (autonomic modulation toward presence rather than activation).
+Dorsal vagal withdrawal — the flatness and fragmented presence state.
+The nervous system's conservation mode after sustained overload or an incomplete state transition.
+Disconnected, low energy, not quite arrived.
+What this state requires: gentle orienting activation — compounds that engage the parasympathetic social engagement branch and facilitate state completion without adding stimulation.
+Specifically: bergamot and vetiver (grounding and orienting), cedar (autonomic modulation toward presence).
+Direction of effect: re-engagement without activation.

 State-Specific vs. Single-Formula: Why the Distinction Matters